lacygoill/vim-snippets/UltiSnips/README/ulti.md

-Document the error complaining about the cursor.
-Include a MWE.
-Explain one solution is to invoke one of these:

-        snip.cursor.set(i, 0)
-        snip.cursor.preserve()

-Look for  the pattern  `preserve(` in `~/.vim/pythonx/snippet_helpers.py`  for a usage example.

 ## What's the first argument expected  by `complete()`?

 The weight of the text up to the word you want to complete + 1.